sofa-framework/doc/components/rendering2d/ogllabel.md

 	<tr>
 		<td>selectContrastingColor</td>
 		<td>
-Overide the color value but one that contrast with the background color
+Override the color value but one that contrast with the background color
 		</td>
 		<td>0</td>
 	</tr>